rwierzbicki/DAQ/firmware/README.md

 - **[STM32F407 Reference Manual][1]**: describes microcontroller core, memory,
   and all peripherals.

-- **[libopencm3 API Documentation][2]**: describes the hardware abstraction
-  layer (HAL) API provided by libopencm3.
-This allows us to call C functions instead of manually setting bits in regiters to configure and use the on-chip peripherals.

 - **[STM32F4 Programming Manual][3]**: describes programming model, instruction
   set, and core peripherals.